-In order to gain remote access to the SDDC systems, such as outlook web access and exempt information in CMIS it is necessary to have a valid username, password.
 Any equipment provided by the Council must not be used for illegal purposes or in any way which could bring the Council into disrepute and must not be used to operate a private business.

-The Council Member must not allow any unauthorised person to access the Council's systems using their iPad and must keep all passwords secure.
-For more information on good practice on password control, please refer to Appendix A. It should be noted that anything stored on the iPad is not backed up by the Council.
-Backups should be undertaken regularly by synchronising with the central iTunes PC.
-Doing so will safeguard all files, documents, and apps that have been downloaded to your device.
-This can be done at the Civic Offices, by the Members of Democratic Services Where additional BT lines have been installed at home locations, you will be responsible for all call charges not relating to connection with an Authority-based host system.
+The Council Member must not allow any unauthorised person to access the Council's systems using their network credentials or equipment and must keep all passwords secure.
+For more information on good practice on password control, please refer to Appendix A.

+It should be noted that anything stored locally on Council equipment, that is to say, not on the network drives is not backed up by the Council.
+Members must only save documents to their U drive.
+Saving files to the desktop is strictly prohibited.

+Where additional lines have been installed at home locations, you will be responsible for all call charges not relating to connection with an Authority-based host system.
 If you have had a separate broadband line installed, this line should not be used for voice calls.

-3. Hardware Issued by the Authority
+3.0 Hardware Issued by the Authority

-The iPad and all associated equipment and applications belong to and remain the property of the Council.
+All ICT equipment and applications and data belong to and remain the property of the Council.

-The iPad will be expected to be used for all democratic work, including use at Council meetings and reading/annotating agendas, reports, minutes and accessing SDDC emails via the iPad
+ICT equipment will be expected to be used for all democratic work, including use at Council meetings and reading/annotating agendas, reports, minutes and accessing SDDC emails.

-You must take all reasonable steps to ensure the iPad is kept secure and protected from theft/damage.
-Particular care should be taken with regard to ensure that they are not left on view in cars or on public transport etc.
+The Member will take all reasonable steps to ensure ICT equipment is kept secure and protected from theft/damage.
+Particular care should be taken with regard to ensure ICT equipment is not left on view in cars or on public transport etc.

-The Member will grant access to the iPad and other equipment to any authorised employee or agent of the Council at reasonable times for the purpose of service, repair or audit.
+The Member will grant access to ICT equipment to any authorised employee or agent of the Council at reasonable times for the purpose of service, repair or audit.

-If a Member ceases to be a Member of the Council, the iPad and all equipment must be returned to the Council within 10 working days.
+If a Member ceases to be a Member of the Council, all equipment must be returned to the Council within 10 working days.